machinat/sociably/website/docs/dependency-injection.md

 })(BarService);
 ```

-`makeClassProvider(options)(Klass)` decorator annotate a class constructor as a service.
+`makeClassProvider(options)(Klass)` decorator annotates a class constructor as a service.
 It takes the following options:

 - `deps` - required, the dependencies of the provider.
 - `lifetime` - optional, the lifetime of the service, has to be one of `'singleton'`, `'scoped'` or `'transient'`.
 Default to `'singleton'`.
 Check the [service lifetime](#service-lifetime) section.
-- `name` - optional, the name of provider, default to the constructor name.
+- `name` - optional, the name of the provider, default to the constructor name.
 - `factory` - optional, the factory function to create the provider instance, default to `(...deps) => new Klass(...deps)`.

 Now we can register the service and use it like: